artcom/artcom.github.io/_drafts/2017-10-02-mixed-reality.md

-It won't matter what camera setup you will use, at some point or another you'll have to deal with a latency between the received frame of your camera and the realtime virtual world.
+It won't matter what camera setup you will use, at some point or another you'll have to deal with a latency between the received frame of your camera and the real time virtual world.
 One very simple and feasible solution is to store framebuffer for as long as needed until a camera capture frame is received.
 This operation is relatively cheap, but costs you a good amount of memory on your GPU to hold these framebuffers.
 This calculator should give you an impression